 One Medical is a healthcare startup that offers an elevated level of primary care by hiring elite doctors, offering cutting-edge preventative care technology, and boasting nearly non-existent office wait times.
 It hopes to help reduce overall healthcare costs by shifting the focus from emergency to preventative medicine.

-About One Medical
+One Medical Overview

 One Medical Company Overview